Maintaining Antiqued or Leathered Absolute Black Granite

 Your spot is a "lighter pale-grey color," so you need to find out what is being etched.
 I suggest

-that you do a little maintenance and experimenting yourself.
+that you do a little maintenance and experimenting yourself to diagnose the spot

 the lemon juice test